-CHEM 320 - Foundations of Organic Chemistry 4 hours (offered Spring, even calendar years) A survey of nomenclature, reaction, and physical properties of organic functional groups, including a brief discussion of sugars, proteins, and nucleic acids.
-Limited exposure to theory and a preliminary introduction to mechanism to facilitate understanding of stereochemistry and practices.
-Laboratory davalance for reactions.
+CHEM 320 - Foundations of Organic Chemistry 4 hours (offered Spring, even calendar years)

+A survey of nomenclature, reaction, and physical properties of organic functional groups, including a brief discussion of sugars, proteins, and nucleic acids.
+Limited exposure to theory and a preliminary introduction to mechanism to facilitate understanding of stereochemistry and reactions.
 Laboratory develops elementary techniques for running organic reactions and purification and characterization of organic molecules by simple tests.
-Course is intended for BA Biology majors.
-Prerequisite: CHEM 121 or CHEM 122.
+Course is intended for BA Biology majors and other majors requiring only one semester of organic chemistry.
+Prerequisite: CHEM 121.
 NOTE: General Honors Course.